 Private client charging information

-In order to gauge the level of support you will need and give you an accurate estimate of the overall costs, we first need to learn more about the estate and what the administration process will involve.
-To obtain a quotation on either an hourly or fixed fee basis, you can either complete our enquiry form or call one of our private client team for an informal discussion.
+In order to gauge the level of support needed and to give an accurate estimate of the overall legal fees, we first need to learn more about the estate and what elements of the administration process will be required, including whether inheritance tax is payable.

 Some fee examples